Updated June 2020

 Comprised of “Good Shit” (a house blend including port and whiskey), Rx dry vermouth, maraschino liqueur, and a prosciutto tincture, the heady aroma comes from the entertaining smoke show, in which the cocktail is infused with smoke prior to pouring.
 While no doubt a strong concoction, the flavor is velvety smooth with a kiss of cherry.

 My favorite drink of the evening was the Cordial Maniac, a bright mix of gin and Irish whiskey, St. George Raspberry, and Gomme syrup topped off with a lemon peel rimmed around the inside of the glass.
 It’s a lovely balance of bitter, sweet and tart flavors.

 Aside from cocktails, there’s a sizeable wine and craft beer list.

 The menu does change often, so the drinks mentioned above may not be available when you visit.
 When in doubt, don’t be afraid to ask your server for recommendations and guidance.

 Pharmacy prides itself in its farm to table concept, utilizing fresh, seasonal ingredients.
 The menu is in a constant state of flux, hence why you won’t find it posted on the restaurant’s website.

 Visiting during happy hour rewards you with the full dinner experience at half the usual price.
-Everything (except the scratch-made desserts) is offered for half off.
+Many of the menu items are offered for half the usual dinner prices.